Echoes Beyond Points: Unleashing the Power of Raw Radar Data in Multi-modality Fusion: More experimental results

 \section{More experimental results}

-Referring to Table \ref{tab:RD}, we have included the detection performance when our model consumes the radar-Doppler spectrum as input.
-In the case of the single modality version, the performance discrepancy between RT and RD remains within the margin of error.
-When considering the fusion of image data, the performance of RD slightly lags behind that of RT.
-These findings suggest that the integration of image data significantly mitigates the importance of conventional radar signal processing in the accurate radar-based detection.
+Referring to Table \ref{tab:RD}, we have included the detection performance when our model consumes the ADC data or range-Doppler spectrum as input.
+It is worth noticing that we add an extra complex linear layer initialized with FFT coefficients for ADC data to replace the range FFT and the side-lobe suppression.
+In the case of the single modality version, the performance discrepancy between RT and these two modalities remains within the margin of error.
+When considering the fusion of image data, the performance of RD slightly lags behind that of RT, while that of ADC is almost the same as RT.
+These findings suggest that the integration of image data significantly mitigates the importance of conventional radar signal processing in accurate radar-based detection.

-Furthermore, we offered averaged 3D detection results, as listed in \cref{tab:+-3DmAP}.
-As can be observed, the performance of radar and image fusion still lags far from LiDAR-based methods.
-The primary limitation can be attributed to imperfect z localization, resulting in relatively high Average Localization Error (ATE).
-As mentioned in Section 5.5, the inferior performance is mainly due to coarse LiDAR annotation and inferior radar elevation resolution.
-The low elevation distinguishing power of LiDAR makes annotation error much worse at long range.
-As a result, both LiDAR-based and radar-based methods experience a significant drop in 3D AP within the 50-100m interval.
-This emphasizes the pressing need for a dataset of higher quality that enables better exploration of radar data usage.
+Besides, we offer ablation of different modality combinations on KRadar.
+The results are reported in \cref{tab:kradar-ablate}.
+Here, we train all models with training split.
+The RA map shows considerable superiority over radar point cloud when fusing with the monocular image, which aligns with our research motivation and results on RADIal dataset.